Presentations

 The Graduate Center, The City University of New York

-Jennifer Bain, Julie Cumming, Ichiro Fujinaga, and Debra Lacoste, “SIMSSA Project and beyond: LinkedMusic and DACT.”
+Jennifer Bain (Dalhousie University), Julie Cumming (McGill University), Ichiro Fujinaga (McGill University), and Debra Lacoste (Dalhousie University), “SIMSSA Project and beyond: LinkedMusic and DACT.”

 2022